-- a.
 Operational Assignments.
-The KD assignment for 19K sergeants first class is platoon sergeant.
-More than any other KD position, platoon sergeant is the assignment an NCO must have, and excel in, to advance to master sergeant.
+The CD assignment for 19K SFCs is Platoon Sergeant.
+More than any other CD position, Platoon Sergeant is the assignment an NCO must have, and excel in, to advance to master sergeant.
 Due to Army manning requirements and limited positions, SFCs should aggressively seek to complete duties as a platoon sergeant prior to serving in broadening assignments.

-Armor Proponent defines platoon sergeant positions as those within the Operating Force, Opposing Force (OPFOR) elements at the Combat Training Centers (JMRC, JRTC, NTC), or within 1-16th Cavalry Squadron, 316th Cavalry Brigade, Fort Moore.
-Armor Proponent's guidance is for SFCs to serve a minimum of 24 months as a platoon sergeant.
-There are no substitutions for this KD position. - b.
+Armor Proponent defines Platoon Sergeant positions as those within the Operating Force, Opposing Force (OPFOR) elements at the Combat Training Centers (JMRC, JRTC, NTC), or within 1-16th Cavalry Squadron, 316th Cavalry Brigade, Fort Moore.

+Armor Proponent's guidance is for SFCs to serve a minimum of 24 months as a Platoon Sergeant.
+There are no substitutions for this CD position.

 Broadening Assignments.
-SFCs who have successfully served as a platoon sergeant may be selected to serve as a career manager (OCOA), talent manager (HRC), observer controller trainer (OC/T), equal opportunity advisor, inspector general NCO, senior drill sergeant, senior instructor, military science instructor (MSI), training developer/writer, combat development NCO, or senior training management NCO.
-SFCs may also serve in various echelons of staff as a master gunner, assistant operations sergeant, or operations sergeant.
-A combination of KD and broadening assignments will provide the NCO the full range of knowledge, skills and behaviors required to be successful at the next level of leadership.
+19K SFCs who have successfully served as a Platoon Sergeant may be selected to serve as a Career Manager (OCOA), Talent Manager (HRC), OC/T, EOA, IG NCO, Senior Drill Sergeant, Senior Instructor, MSI, Training Developer/Writer, Combat Development NCO, or Senior Training Management NCO.
+SFCs may also serve in various echelons of staff as a Master Gunner, Assistant Operations Sergeant, or Operations Sergeant.
+A combination of CD and broadening assignments will provide the NCO with the full range of knowledge, skills and behaviors required to be successful at the next level of leadership.
 SFCs should possess a secret clearance.
-19K SFCs are not authorized to serve within the Security Forces Assistance Brigades (SFABs). - c.
+19K SFCs are not authorized to serve within the Security Forces Assistance Brigades (SFABs).

 Training.
 NCOs within the Armor Branch must continue to seek developmental opportunities within each domain of training.
-Primarily, NCOs augment their self-development with both functional training and Professional Military Education (PME). - d.
+Primarily, NCOs augment their self-development with both functional training and PME.

 Functional Courses/Troop Schools.
 Courses prepare Armor Soldiers for assignment to specific duty positions and increase their value to the branch.
 These courses provide Soldiers an opportunity to acquire duty position-required skills and knowledge that cannot be obtained by attending other institutional courses.
 MOS 19K SFCs should strive to complete the Abrams Master Gunner Course.
-SFCs should prepare for Abrams Master Gunner through unit led SABOT Academy and the Master Gunner Pre-assessment Course (MGPAC).
-Developing the individual traits and technical skills to complete the Abrams Master Gunner Course, succeed in KD assignment, and effectively serve as a Master Gunner, requires a level of personal commitment that sets an MOS 19K SFC above their peers.
-SFCs should further seek to expand upon their professional development through completion of one or more of the following courses: Cavalry Leaders Course, Maneuver Leader Maintenance Course, and Battle Staff NCO.
+SFCs should prepare for AMG through unit led SABOT Academy and the MGPAC.
+Developing the individual traits and technical skills to complete the AMG Course, succeed in CD assignment, and effectively serve as a Master Gunner, requires a level of personal commitment that sets an MOS 19K SFC above their peers.
+SFCs should further seek to expand upon their professional development through completion of one or more of the following courses: CLC, MLMC, and Battle Staff NCO.

-- e.
 Professional Military Education.
-PME is progressive and sequential across a career continuum, to ensure that Soldiers are successful at each stage of their professional service, while continually growing in the competencies and attributes needed for higher levels of service. - f.
+PME is progressive and sequential across a career continuum, to ensure that Soldiers are successful at each stage of their professional service, while continually growing in the competencies and attributes needed for higher levels of service.

 Self-Development.
 Completion of college courses/degree program.
-For SFCs serving in broadening assignments, Armor Proponent's guidance is to continually study Army publications directly related to MOS proficiency and core competencies, to maintain their tactical knowledge and expertise while remaining relevant to the Armor Force. - g.
-Additional Duties. equal opportunity advisor (EOA), master resiliency trainer.
+For SFCs serving in broadening assignments, Armor Proponent's guidance is to continually study Army publications directly related to MOS proficiency and core competencies, to maintain their tactical knowledge and expertise while remaining relevant to the Armor Force.

+Additional Duties.
+EOA, MRT.